Above-the-Garage/spwnnmark/README.md

 ```

 Amusingly the c7g.16xlarge is a Graviton 3 and costs a bit over $2.00 / hour.
-The rci.32xlarge with 128 virtual cores (but really only 64 real ones and 64 useless hyperthreaded ones) and costs a bit over $8.00 / hour.
+The rci.32xlarge with 128 virtual cores (but really only 64 real ones and 64 useless hyperthreaded ones) is Intel and costs a bit over $8.00 / hour.
 Go Graviton 3!

 Why is the raspberry pi 2b faster than the 3?
 I'm guessing it's because I'm using 32-bit Go.